allthingslinux/irc.atl.chat/README.md

 # 2. Edit configuration
 # BE SURE TO READ THIS CAREFULLY AND DOUBLE CHECK ALL VARIABLES
+# ATHEME WILL NOT START WITHOUT THE SEND AND RECEIVE PASSWORD SET PROPERLY
 vim .env

 # 3. Setup Cloudflare DNS credentials